Sports in Maharashtra: Grand Prix

 In March 2004, the Mumbai Grand Prix was part of the F1 powerboat world championship, and the Force India F1 team car was unveiled in Mumbai in 2008.
-The city plans to build its own F1 track and various sites were assessed, of which the authorities have narrowed down to either Marve-Malad or Panvel-Kalyan.
+As of 2011, the city plans to build its own F1 track and various sites were assessed, of which the authorities have narrowed down to either Marve-Malad or Panvel-Kalyan.
 If approved, the track will be clubbed with a theme park and will spread over 400 to 500 acres.

 Marathon

 Mumbai Marathon

 In 2004, the annual Mumbai Marathon was established as a part of "The Greatest Race on Earth".
 The Mumbai Marathon is an annual international marathon held on the third Sunday of January.
 The Standard Chartered Mumbai Marathon is India's biggest charity platform.

 Pune Marathon

-Pune International Marathon is an annual marathon established in 1983 which is held in Pune.
-Pune Marathon is the first Indian Marathon to be certified by the AIMS.
+The Pune International Marathon is an annual marathon held in Pune; it was established in 1983 and was the first Indian marathon to be certified by the AIMS.
 The Athletics Federation of India has awarded the status of National Marathon Championship to the Pune International Marathon.
 Funds raised from the race are donated to Project Concern International, an NGO working towards HIV/AIDS awareness and prevention.